pvillega/iteratees-test/README.md

 * SSE is managed by the browser.
 That means that the browser takes care of reconnection, etc
 * SSE is unidirectional server-browser.
 For apps like this sample you don't need the 2-way channel of WebSocket

-Also, I already toyed around with WebSockets, so it was less appealing :)
+Also, I already tested WebSockets, so it was less appealing :)

 ## Tools used